 Cruises would be cheaper as no fuel would be used by the engines.
 The green lobby would love that.

 There would be no need to hurry back from excursions before the ship sailed.

-There could be both a hearse and ambulance on constant standby at the bottom of the gangplank.
+There could be both a hearse and an ambulance on constant standby at the bottom of the gangplank.

 Sick, coughing, sneezing passengers could be put ashore and locked in the adjacent baggage hall until they made a full recovery.

-There would be more food, more drink, a sun lounger and a comfortable seat for all those left onboard.
+There would be more food, more drink, a sun lounger and a comfortable seat for all those still left onboard.

 I think I could be in the running for a Travel Industry Award with this one.